More States Restrict SNAP Benefits on Processed Foods

 Jeffrey Greenberg / Universal Images Group via Getty Images

-Six more states are changing the rules around what foods you can and can’t purchase using the Supplemental Nutrition Assistance Program (SNAP), the U.S. Department of Health and Human Services (HHS) revealed this week.
+Six extra states are altering the foundations round what meals you possibly can and may’t buy utilizing the Supplemental Nutrition Assistance Program (SNAP), the U.S. Department of Health and Human Services (HHS) revealed this week.

-According to the announcement, SNAP waivers for West Virginia, Florida, Colorado, Louisiana, Oklahoma, and Texas were signed on August 3, amending the “statutory definition of food for purchase” and ending the “subsidization of popular types of junk food beginning in 2026.”
-These states join six others that signed waivers enacting SNAP reform earlier this year.
+According to the announcement, SNAP waivers for West Virginia, Florida, Colorado, Louisiana, Oklahoma, and Texas had been signed on August 3, amending the “statutory definition of meals for buy” and ending the “subsidization of common kinds of junk meals starting in 2026.”
+These states be part of six others that signed waivers enacting SNAP reform earlier this yr.

-Here’s what these changes mean for the millions of Americans that rely on this vital program for food purchases.
+Here’s what these modifications imply for the tens of millions of Americans that depend on this important program for meals purchases.

 What is SNAP?